onionshare/onionshare/BUILD.md

 Now you should have `dist/OnionShare.app`.

-To codesign and build a .pkg for distribution:
+To codesign and build a pkg for distribution:

 ```sh
 install/build_osx.sh --release